OpenMDAO/OpenMDAO-Framework/docs/user-guide/example.rst

 of a different unit class are connected (e.g., length and time), an exception is raised.
 A variable with no units defined can be connected to a variable with units.

-**Only the Float type performs automatic unit conversion and checking.**
+**Only the Float and Array types performs automatic unit conversion and checking.**

 The Transmission component uses an enumerated list to define the valid gear positions: